jamf/rendr/docs/src/usage.md

         -V, --version    Prints version information

     SUBCOMMANDS:
+        create              Creates a project from a blueprint create-blueprint    Creates a new blueprint scaffold
-        help       Prints this message or the help of the given subcommand(s) info       Displays blueprint info for this project init       Initializes a project from a blueprint upgrade    Upgrade an existing project to latest blueprint version
+        help                Prints this message or the help of the given subcommand(s) info                Displays blueprint info for an existing project

 To see usage for a subcommand, use `rendr [command] --help`:

-    ❯ rendr init --help
+    ❯ rendr create --help
+    rendr-create
-    Initializes a project from a blueprint
+    Creates a project from a blueprint

     USAGE:
-        rendr init [FLAGS] [OPTIONS] --blueprint <blueprint> --dir <dir>
+        rendr create [FLAGS] [OPTIONS] --blueprint <blueprint> --dir <dir>

     FLAGS:
             --debug          Enables debug logging